The EU's power brokers|

 Oh, but that's the other rumor: we won't be getting a referendum on this new treaty to amend the rules of the European Union.
 We have had referendums for every EU Treaty until now, but this time, when the issue is fundamentally about Ireland remaining an independent state or becoming part of a United States of Europe we may not have a say.
 It's a rumor coming from Brussels.

 However, a lot of the anger being directed at the Germans is not fair either.
 They're owed a lot of money and they want it back.
-They have a culture of saving and not borrowing and they're an old and aging population
+They have a culture of saving and not borrowing and they're an old and aging population.
+They're fearful.

 All of which is understandable, but that doesn't mean it's necessarily the right move for Ireland to be part of this new revised EU, this United States of Europe.
 In fact, with the United Kingdom outside our life inside the EU - the new tighter euro in particular - might easily leave us with the same boom/bust existence we've had since the euro was born.